strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 1. Either the user or the CaReconciler creates the Cluster CA certificate and key and stores them in the <CLUSTER_NAME>-cluster-ca-cert and <CLUSTER_NAME>-cluster-ca Kubernetes Secrets respectively.
 2. The CaReconciler generates the Cluster Operator EE certificate (signed by the newly generated Cluster CA certificate) and stores it in the <CLUSTER_NAME>-cluster-operator-certs Kubernetes Secret.
+3. The CaReconciler skips rolling the ZooKeeper and Kafka nodes, since they don't exist yet.
+4. The CaReconciler skips deleting an old CA certificate, since there isn't one.
-3. The component reconcilers (KafkaReconciler, ZooKeeperReconciler, EntityOperatorReconciler etc) generate their corresponding EE certificates (signed by the newly generated Cluster CA certificate), store them in Kubernetes Secrets and annotate the Kubernetes Secrets and Pods with the cert and key generations, and (for ZooKeeper and Kafka) the certificate hash.
+5. The component reconcilers (KafkaReconciler, ZooKeeperReconciler, EntityOperatorReconciler etc) generate their corresponding EE certificates (signed by the newly generated Cluster CA certificate), store them in Kubernetes Secrets and annotate the Kubernetes Secrets and Pods with the cert and key generations, and (for ZooKeeper and Kafka) the certificate hash.

 > ![New cluster create flow](./images/076-cert-new-existing.png)
 >